deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 The main problem was that Electron is a full browser which uses multiple processes, and you can't easily pass pointers to C-structs over process boundaries, ignoring that this would a bad idea[^bad-idea].
-On Android and iOS you can just call Delta Chat core from the UI thread, because the UI thread there is not a completely different process.
+On Android and iOS, you can just call Delta Chat core from the UI thread, because this thread is in the same process the Delta Chat core library was linked to and not a completely different process like in electron.
 So we ended up writing a JSON API on top of the Node.js NAPI bindings on top of the C bindings, more about that below in the comparison.